navinchandra123/API-for-login-and-registration/README.md

 # Login, Registration with Authentication using HTML | CSS | BOOTSTRAP | NODEJS | MONGODB | EJS

-I have created a web application that conatins a logn and a registartion page.
+I have created a web application that conatins a login and a registartion page.
 This application is fully Authenticated.
 In registration page we take some input from user like Name , Email , Contact Number , Date Of Birth , Password and Comfirm Password.
 If all the data is correct then we insert ther user data in our database(MONGODB).